rkwhitlock/acoustic-species-hardware/README.md

 ## Next Steps

+Most updated branch is `inference-template`.
+It has all 3 components but needs debugging.

 - [ ] Complete integration of all three components
 - [ ] System testing and optimization
 - [ ] Performance benchmarking